wcarc-on/wcarc-site/minutes/minutes202312.md

 Since next year will be an even-numbered year, the following positions were to be renewed at this Annual General Meeting: President, Secretary and Director.
 Thus, an election had to to take place.
 - Secretary: Bert (VE2ZAZ) officially offered by email to carry on with the Secretary duties for another two-year term.
 No other candidates came forward at this meeting.
 Bert (VE2ZAZ) is thus re-elected by acclamation.
 - The Officers present at the meeting being unsure of whether a quorum was reached, it was decided to defer the election of the President and Director positions until the January 2024 meeting.
 - Due to health reasons, the outgoing President cannot carry on his duties until a new President is elected.
-Thus the Vice President is taking over the President duties in the interim.
+Thus the Vice President is taking over the President's duties in the interim.
 - Mike (VA3TEC), though not present, has offered to help the Club by getting involved on the Executive board.
 His role and/or position will be defined at the next meeting, granted that he is present then.

 ### Secretary's Report